 It stimulates the repair of collagen and synthesis of elastin, by reversing the skin degeneration, which in turn revitalizes and rejuvenates the skin.
 This reduces the fine lines from the surface of the skin, and removes the wrinkles and eliminate the dead cells.
 Aloe Vera retards the wrinkles by repairing the damaged cells responsible for the aging of the skin.

-The acne is a condition of skin, when the sebaceous glands of skin and the hair follicles become more active and inflamed and hence the pimples are formed.
+The acne is a condition of the skin when the sebaceous glands of the skin and the hair follicles become more active and inflamed and hence the pimples are formed.
 Being an astringent, the gel reduces overproduction of oil on the face by these sebaceous glands.

 Aloe Vera Oil